Strong dollar inflicts more pain on oil as bearish options bets build

 CLOSE DOLLAR/OIL PRICE LINK

-Market data suggests that the dollar and U.S. crude CLc1 are indeed closely linked.
+Market data suggests that the dollar and U.S. crude are indeed closely linked.

 Morgan Stanley said this trend could intensify if Chinese policymakers continue to steer the yuan lower in a bid to spur economic activity.
 "If rapid devaluation occurs, a 15 percent CNY (Chinese yuan) depreciation alone could send oil into the $20s."